kashmir96/osoappliance/content/posts/air-conditioning-disposal.md

 ---

 title: Air Conditioning Disposal
 description: "Air conditioning units are a great way to keep your home or office cool during the hot summer months.
-Unfortunately, when they rea...get the full scoop"
+Unfortunately, when they rea...learn more about it now"
 keywords: air disposal
-publishDate: 45081
+publishDate: 6/4/2023
 tags: ["Heat Pump", "Appliance Disposal"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/264.webp
+ image: /img/heatpump/143.webp
- alt: 'a rarely used heat pump having its time in the sun'
+ alt: 'a challenging heat pump ready for use'

 ---